cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 reference MathJSON identifiers.
 MathJSON identifiers are usually capitalized, such as `Divide` or `PlusMinus` and are not prefixed with a backslash.

-The Compute Engine includes a default LaTeX dictionary to parse and serialize common math expressions.

 **To extend the LaTeX syntax** update the `latexDictionary` property of the Compute Engine